kahrens-code/twin-smooth-integers/Sage/README.md

 Naive and Opptinised Approach contain all the functions needed for the corresponding algorithm.

 Example shows a possible way to combine the other functions to a working algorithm to search for twin smooth integers.
-(Sieve of Eratosthenes, Naive Approach, Opptinised Approach should be included in front of Example to provide the needed functions.)